gregoryyy/chessclient/README.md

 Chess app to (1) test-drive advanced, fully client-side logic and (2) a very fast prototyping approach using LLM-driven insights on advanced tech concepts.

 Idea: Both the Stockfish chess engine and a large language model (LLM) run entirely in the browser — no server calls, no API keys, no data sharing.
-For IP protection, the code is obfuscated.

 This project demonstrates how far modern web technology (WebAssembly + WebGPU) can go for AI-driven interactive apps.